Yousef-Ayash/Normal/README.md

     # Change the values inside the <> according to what you have in your machine
     # that if you have postgresql in your machine.
-    # if not, just don't type it and just use the sqlite db.
+    # if not, just delete lines 88~89 and just use the sqlite db.
     DATABASE_URL=postgres://<db_username>:<db_password>@<db_hostname>:<db_port>/<db_name>
     ```